Sex During Pregnancy

 Changes By Trimester

 In general, there's a down-up-down trend in sexual appetite throughout pregnancy, says Heidi Murkoff coauthor of What to Expect When You're Expecting.
-Fatigue during the first trimester can put the brakes on your sex drive.
+Fatigue during the first trimester can put the brakes on pregnant sex.
 And though swollen breasts may be a turn-on to your partner, it's difficult to enjoy foreplay if your breasts are aching or you're feeling queasy.

 The news isn't all bad, though.
 Increased blood flow to the genitals and pelvic area can make for more intense orgasms, and even increase your chances of having multiple ones.
 (Of course, engorgement affects each woman differently: Some expectant moms find their orgasms are duller.)

 Sex tends to be the most enjoyable during the second trimester, when nausea usually subsides and breasts are less tender and more touchable.
 And since your body is curvier and your skin and hair may be more radiant, you may feel more desirable.
 Adding to this lusty mix: a surge in hormones, especially oxytocin, which is thought to increase sexual arousal.